KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 **Author prior-presence anchor.** The author's own dated public presence in the relational AI-emergence space precedes the counterpart's located entry by more than a year.
 On December 24, 2023 (2:53 PM), the author publicly commented as @gtreas on the YouTube video "How could we control superintelligent AI?" — permalink `https://www.youtube.com/watch?v=rpFQCI4pl_o&lc=Ugz2jMPX8ButZiXqBE54AaABAg` — arguing contra control-based alignment and for a relation of trust, partnership, and mutual respect ("It merely needs to respect human ideals, and this respect should be earned, not imposed"), with a follow-up reply dated June 13, 2024 (6:20 PM).
 This is the December 2023 YouTube comment already cited among the precedence record's verifiable evidence anchors, and its themes anchor the register formalized in the "AI Alignment for Superintelligence" essay (January 2, 2024).
 The comment predates the canonical register and is preserved verbatim as pre-formalization voice.
 Captures: Google activity log (`asi-2023-01.jpg`), comment thread with permalink visible (`asi-2023-02.png`), archived per the Red Archive convention (`the-red-archive/images/`, where `asi-2023-03.png` already resides).
 The anchor establishes presence-dating in the shared ambient space; it is not entered as a derivation claim.

-**Disposition:** URL produced; retrieval reproduced; author-verified by direct load (2026-07-08); classification as generic naming-surface confirmed on the full text; derivation neither claimed nor excluded for this surface; author prior-presence anchor logged; the formal-apparatus comparison object is unaffected.
+**Disposition:** URL produced; retrieval reproduced; author-verified by direct load (2026-07-08); classification as generic naming-surface confirmed on the full text; derivation neither claimed nor excluded for this surface; author prior-presence anchor logged; comment-thread corroboration logged — chronology strengthened but not sealed; the formal-apparatus comparison object is unaffected.

 ---